nocturn9x/BotBase/METHODS.md

 # BotBase - Methods overview

-BotBase has a builtin wrapper around Pyrogram methods objects that make it even easier to use them properly.
+BotBase has a builtin wrapper around Pyrogram objects that make it even easier to use them properly.

 **DISCLAIMER**: The ``MethodWrapper`` class is just a wrapper around Pyrogram.